shubham526/trec-ikat-website/docs/index.md

 **[Simon Lupart](https://simonlupart.github.io/), University of Amsterdam, The Netherlands.** Simon is a Ph.D. student at the IRLab supervised by Dr. Aliannejadi and Prof. Kanoulas.
 He worked in IR for the past two years at Naver Labs Europe, and joined UvA to focus on Conversational search.

-**[Shubham Chatterjee](https://www.dcs.gla.ac.uk/~shubham/), University of Glasgow, Scotland.** Dr. Chatterjee is a Research Associate in the [Glasgow Representation and Information Learning (GRILL) Lab](https://grilllab.ai/), part of the [Glasgow Information Retrieval](https://www.gla.ac.uk/schools/computing/research/researchsections/ida-section/informationretrieval/) group.
-The goal of his research is to design intelligent search systems which would one day respond to a user's open-ended and complex information needs with a complete answer instead of a ranked list of results.
+**[Shubham Chatterjee](https://homepages.inf.ed.ac.uk/schatte4/index.html), University of Edinburgh, Scotland.** Dr. Chatterjee is a Research Associate in the [Generalized Representation and Information Learning (GRILL) Lab](https://grilllab.ai/), a leading research group in the School of Informatics at the University of Edinburgh that works on Neural Information Retrieval, Conversational Information Seeking, and Large Language Models.
+Dr. Chatterjee works on Neural IR, Entity-Orinted Search, Conversational IR, and the applications for LLMs to these areas.

-**[Jeff Dalton](https://www.dcs.gla.ac.uk/~jeff/), University of Glasgow, Scotland.** Dr. Dalton is a Senior Lecturer (Associate Professor) at the Department of Computing Science, University of Glasgow.
-He is also the PI for the GRILL Lab.
+**[Jeff Dalton](https://www.dcs.gla.ac.uk/~jeff/), University of Edinburgh, Scotland.** Dr. Dalton is a Associate Professor (Reader) and Chancellor's Fellow at the School of Informatics, the University of Edinburgh.
+He is also a Turing AI Fellow and PI for the GRILL Lab.
 His research focuses on new methods for machine understanding of language and text data using deep neural networks and entity knowledge graphs for improving information seeking applications.

 **[Leif Azzopardi](https://www.strath.ac.uk/staff/azzopardileifdr/), University of Strathclyde, Scotland.** Dr. Azzopardi is an Associate Professor in Artifical Intelligence and Data Science within the Departement of Computer and Information Sciences at the University of Strathclyde.
 He is the PI for the Interaction Lab (i-lab) which specializes in developing, evaluating and modelling information rich and information intensive applications and agents.

-## **Submit Your Runs (iKAT 2023)**
+## **Submit Your Runs (iKAT 2024)**

-The [submission system](http://ir.nist.gov/trecsubmit/ikat.html) is now live!
-Before submission, please validate your run using the provided [validation code](https://github.com/irlabamsterdam/iKAT/tree/main/2023/scripts/run_validation).
+We will share details of how to submit the runs soon.
+We will also provide a validation script to validate your runs for submission.
+Runs failing the validation script will not be accepted.

 ## **Announcements**

-- Release of the TREC iKAT 2024 Guidelines.
+- :boom: <span style="color:red;">New!</span> Release of the TREC iKAT 2024 Guidelines.

-- New!
-Baselines released.
-Guidelines updated.
-Demo released.

-- Additional data released for the participants.
-See the data section.

-- Train topics released!
-See the data section of the website.

-- Sample topics released!
-See the data section of the website.

-- Guidelines released!

 ## **Contact**
 - Twitter: [@trec_ikat](https://twitter.com/home)